pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/expose-pach-ui-ingress.md

    kubectl apply -f traefik-ingress-minikube.yaml
    ```

-   Make sure that you modify the following parameters:

-   * `hostname` — an address at which the Pachyderm UI will be
-   available.
-For example, `example.com`.
-   * `port` — the ports on which the `grpc-proxy` and the `dash`
-   application will run.
-It can be the same or different ports.

-   After you deploy the traefik ingress, the Pachyderm service
+   After you deploy the Traefik ingress, the Pachyderm service
-   must be available at the `<hostname>:<port>` that you have
+   should be available at the `<hostname>:<port>` that you have
    specified.